Semmelstulle/Peawell-iOS/README.md

 # Peawell-iOS

+## The ideologies
+* No tracking
+* No ads
+* No need for money to use the whole app
+* Modern technlogies
+* Regular best practices
+* Native code
+* Native design
+* Native features

 ## The idea
 This project serves a few different purposes:
 * a show off project for my resume